 In addition to meals, Community Servings' registered dietitian offers our clients a range of nutrition care services.
 This begins with a nutrition screening and assessment of our clients when they begin to receive meals.
 They complete a nutrition questionnaire that is used to identify possible nutritional risk factors or any concerns our clients may have, such as:

 If needed, our registered dietitian will develop an individualized care plan with the client either over the phone or in person.
 Nutrition care plans may include goals and objectives such as:

-- Nutritional impact of medication or treatment side effects
+- Nutritional management of side effects from medication or treatment

 - Weight management

-- Nutritional support for medical complications such as diabetes, kidney disease, high cholesterol, lactose intolerance, etc.
+- Nutritional guidance for medical conditions such as diabetes, kidney disease, high cholesterol, lactose intolerance, etc.

 - Ways to increase calories and protein when appetite is poor